sujnanpatil/Dynamic-Copilot/Labs/Lab-03.md

-# Use AI to supercharge sales communication
+# Lab 03: Use AI to supercharge sales communication

 ## Excercise 1: View and save email summary to CRM